A Guide To Washing Feather Pillows

 * Listen for the dry cycle to end.
 (This is where things go horribly wrong!)

-You need to know that the pillow will not be completely dry after the first dry cycle.
-There is no chance it will be and If, after the end of the first dry cycle you don’t start another dry cycle, allowing the pillow to sit in the dryer wet, it will mold and mildew and ruin the pillow.
+NOTE: The pillow will not be completely dry after the first dry cycle.
+You need to understand that.
+Assume that it is not dry after the first cycle, and start the second drying cycle immediately.
+If you don’t start another dry cycle immediately, and the pillow sit in the dryer "wet," it will mold and mildew and ruin the pillow.

 There are three (3) things that destroy a pillow, aside from cat urine, two of which you can manage.